Apple AI Shareholders Shareholder Proposals SEC

 SEC Shift Empowers Companies

-- Changes in the SEC’s handling of ‘no action’ requests have enabled Apple and other companies to exclude multiple shareholder proposals without formal SEC approval, signalling a broader rollback in shareholder oversight rights which looks set to be prevalent during the 2026 proxy season.
+• Changes in the SEC’s handling of ‘no action’ requests have enabled companies to exclude shareholder proposals without formal SEC approval, signalling a broader rollback in shareholder oversight rights which looks set to be prevalent during the 2026 proxy season.

 Eschewing AI Accountability

-- AI governance has been the company’s most consistently supported shareholder issue in recent AGMs, yet no AI-related proposals will be voted on in 2026 amid ongoing investor litigation over Apple’s AI disclosures.
+• AI governance has been Apple’s most consistently supported shareholder issue in recent AGMs, yet no AI-related proposals will be voted on in 2026 amid ongoing investor litigation over Apple’s AI disclosures.
 With engagement channels narrowing, shareholders may be forced to turn to the courts to seek accountability from investee companies.

 Shareholders have strongly backed proposals at recent Apple AGMs, with two receiving more than 30% of votes in favour at its 2024 AGM.
 The proposal which gleaned the greatest support requested the board prepare a report for shareholders on the use of AI, which secured more than 36% of votes in favour.
 Another AI-focused proposal – requesting the Board to report on ethical AI data acquisition and usage – was the most strongly supported at its 2025 AGM.

-Apple has excluded five shareholder proposals from being voted on at its 2026 AGM, five of which have been rejected without formal assent from the SEC.
-One of these proposals was AI-focused, an issue which has been a focal point for Apple shareholders in recent years.
+Apple has seen multiple shareholder proposals withdrawn following the company filing a ‘no action’ request with the SEC, but without receiving assent from the commission that the company would have been justified to exclude these resolutions.
+One of these proposals pulled was AI-focused, an issue which has been a focal point for Apple shareholders in recent years.
 The resolution from UK shareholder advocacy group Tulipshare requested that the company publish a report evaluating how emerging technologies such as AI and increased data centre usage may impact its long-term energy strategy.

-In its ‘no action’ request letter, Apple cited micromanagement of the company as a reason for excluding the proposal.
+In its ‘no action’ request letter, Apple cited micromanagement of the company as a reason for the proposal to be excluded.
 Fellow US technology company Cadence Design Systems has similarly argued that shareholder proposals have sought to micromanage the company and block them from their 2026 AGM, something strongly rebutted by proponent John Chevedden as reported by Minerva Analytics.

 The only proposal from shareholders which will be voted on at Apple’s 2026 AGM on 24 February is from a noted anti-ESG proponent, the National Center for Public Policy Research (NCPPR).
 The resolution requests that Apple’s board evaluate and report on risks and costs associated with the Company’s China entanglements.
 The company has recommended that shareholders vote against the proposal.